'Most of us find it difficult to remember a list of information of more than 5 items.'

 Our minds love it when plans come together.
 Again, planning frees minds from the burden of unfinished tasks.

 The Getting Things Done method, also called GTD method, defends that if “attention has a limited capacity, then you can only fit so much in your mind at any one time”.
 This means that your to-do lists would only have to include your goals for the next week, next month and next three months.
 While building my own lists I came out with what seemed to me as a new list method.
-This method is simple and involves one — compiling randomly what you intend to do during the whole year.
-Two — distribute that list in months and prioritise.
+Then distribute that list in 12 months and prioritise.

 M-O-T-I-V-A-T-I-O-N. Where can we get it from?
 Planning and putting things into practice will help.
 Motivation is power.